Sorry, this survey is currently closed. Please check back later, or contact us for further assistance.

 (Year One) Doctor of Ministry Core Courses

-(Year Two) Doctor of Ministry Cohort Courses
+(Year Two) Doctor of Ministry Track Courses

-Students will take three courses which are designed to bring the student deeper into the research, knowledge, and exploration of the specialized subject for their project.
+Students will take three courses that are designed to bring the student deeper into the research, knowledge, and exploration of the specialized subject for their project.
 Courses are listed in the ATS catalog for each concentration.

 (Year Three) Doctor of Ministry Research Proposal Course and Writing Seminar